Modal auxiliary verbs

 Tell the students to find another partner and make two sentences using the four modal verbs.

-Give them a few minutes and then go round each pair in turn and have them read out and explain their sentences.
+Give them a few minutes and then go round each pair in turn and read out and explain their sentences.

 Was your class a success?

 If all has gone well, your students SHOULD be happy they improved their modal auxiliary verb knowledge.